 Upload your localizable files to Localazy and get a huge portion of your texts translated to up to 80 languages for free and in a few minutes.
 That’s exactly what the ShareTM experience looks like.
 You still retain control through our proactive review, so don’t worry about quality.
 ShareTM is based on apps (that enable the feature) we have on Localazy and so the translations are usually extremely accurate.
 Way better than translations from Google and other MT engines.

-Will Connected Apps (InTM) sync simultaneously translations across tech stack? 🔗
+Will Connected Projects (InTM) sync simultaneously translations across tech stack? 🔗

 Content Delivery Network (CDN/OTA) 🔗